mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.1-2023/README.md

 ### Challenge

-We would like you to run as many MLPerf inference benchmarks on as many CPUs (Intel, AMD, Arm) and Nvidia GPUs as possible either natively or in a cloud (AWS, Azure, GCP, Alibaba, Oracle, OVHcloud, ...) and submit official results to MLPerf inference v3.1.
+We would like you to run as many MLPerf inference benchmarks on as many CPUs (Intel, AMD, Arm) and Nvidia GPUs as possible across different framework (ONNX, PyTorch, TF, TFLite) either natively or in a cloud (AWS, Azure, GCP, Alibaba, Oracle, OVHcloud, ...) and submit official results to MLPerf inference v3.1.

 However, since some benchmarks may take 1 day to run, we suggest to start in the following order: